Damienus Reverson: AZ Alkmaar

 under-12 level.
-In the summer of 2021 Reverson signed his first professional contract with AZ to keep him with the club until the end of the 2022-23 season, plus the option of an extra season was included.
+In the summer of 2021 Reverson signed his first professional contract with AZ to keep him with the club until the end of the 2022–23 season, plus the option of an extra season was included.

 Reverson made his Eerste Divisie debut for Jong AZ on the 18 March 2022, away at Jong FC Utrecht.
-He struck his first goal in the Eerste Divisie on 12 August 2012 against Helmond Sport in a 3-1 away victory at the Stadion De Braak.
+He struck his first goal in the Eerste Divisie on 12 August 2022, against Helmond Sport in a 3–1 away victory at the Stadion De Braak.

+FC Zürich

+During the 2024-25 season, Reverson transferred to FC Zürich on an eighteen-month contract.
+Initially, he linked up with their U21 team in December 2024.
+He was promoted up to the Zurich first team, making his Swiss Super League debut on January 19, 2025, in a home match against Yverdon Sport.
+He scored his first goal for the club in a 3-1 defeat against Servette FC at Letzigrund on 9 March 2025.
+Reverson had made seven competitive appearances for the first team in total when, in April 2025, he was rewarded with a new four-year contract extending his stay with the club into 2029.

+Personal life

+Born in the Netherlands, Reverson is of Ghanaian descent and holds dual Dutch-Ghanaian citizenship.
+He is the older brother of the footballer Paul Reverson.